Burtchen/qbasic-transpiler/README.md

 # qbasic-transpiler
-Bringing the world's best programming language to the modern world.
+Bringing the world's best and most accessible programming language to the modern world.